Bob Odenkirk: 2015–2022: Better Call Saul

+In 2017, Odenkirk published his first book, A Load of Hooey, a collection of comedic sketches and essays.
 Odenkirk co-wrote, produced, and starred in Girlfriend's Day, a Netflix original film.
 This film-noir comedy about a greeting card writer was directed by Michael Stephenson and influenced by Chinatown.
 It was a movie Odenkirk had wanted to make for 16 years, after Mr. Show writer Eric Hoffman sent him the original script and they began developing it.
-In April 2020, with the end of Better Call Saul in sight, Odenkirk established his own production company Cal-Gold Pictures and signed a first-look deal with Sony Pictures Television.
-Odenkirk, with Cal-Gold, plans to develop unique stories, with dynamic characters and social relevance.
-Former Comedy Central vice president Ian Friedman will serve as Cal-Gold's head of television.
+In April 2020, with the end of Better Call Saul in sight, Odenkirk established his own production company Cal-Gold Pictures, with former Comedy Central vice president Ian Friedman as head of television, and signed a first-look deal with Sony Pictures Television.

 In March 2021, Odenkirk starred as Hutch Mansell in the action-thriller film Nobody, which opened at number one at the US box office, with $6.7 million in ticket sales.
+To prepare for his role in Nobody, Odenkirk underwent an intensive two-year physical training program focused on developing functional strength, mobility, and combat conditioning.
+His regimen began with regular cardio warm-ups, such as cycling for 10–15 minutes, followed by high-volume circuit training consisting of box jumps, push-ups, squats, and abdominal exercises.
+He also incorporated pull-ups and boxing drills, performing multiple three-minute rounds of pad work to improve striking skill and endurance.
+Odenkirk’s trainer and stunt team, including Daniel Bernhardt of John Wick fame, designed the sessions to prioritise movement efficiency and coordination over heavy lifting, reflecting a focus on practical combat readiness rather than traditional bodybuilding strength, so he could, as Bernhardt put it, perform "99 percent of his own stunts."

 Odenkirk received his star on the Hollywood Walk of Fame on April 18, 2022, the date of the premiere of the final season of Better Call Saul.
 Odenkirk's star is located next to the star of his Breaking Bad co-star Bryan Cranston.

-Upcoming projects

 In 2022, a new series starring Odenkirk was announced for AMC, entitled Lucky Hank, based on the novel Straight Man by Richard Russo.
-It is planned to air in 2023.
-Odenkirk starred as Tommy Wiseau's character Johnny in a 2023 remake of The Room, which is in post-production.
+It premiered on March 19, 2023.
+In 2022, Odenkirk published his memoir, Comedy Comedy Comedy Drama.
+This was followed by a collection of children's poetry in 2023, Zilot & Other Important Rhymes, written with his daughter, Erin.